Shah9il/mongoDB/README.md

 switched to db mytestdb
 ```

 > Check your db.
 Your created database (mytestdb), But it is not present in list.
+(Because no data yet)
 ```
 >db
 mytestdb